-5.6.
+5.5.
 Audible and visual alarms

-The dive computer features audible and visual alarms that advise when important limits are approached or that prompt you to acknowledge preset alarms.
+The dive computer has audible and visual alarms that advise when important limits are approached or that prompt you to acknowledge preset alarms.
 The table below describes the different alarms and their meanings.

 Table 5.1.
-Audible and visual alarm type s -- ---
+Audible and visual alarm types

 Alarm type Alarm reason Short single beep Dive computer is activated.
 Dive computer automatically returns to the TIME mode.
-Three beeps with a three second interval and activated backlight No-decompression dive turns into a Decompression Stop dive.
+Three beeps with a three second interval Cylinder pressure reaches 50 bar/725 psi.
+The cylinder pressure display will start to blink.
+Cylinder pressure reaches the selected alarm pressure.
+Calculated remaining air time reaches zero.
+Three beeps with a three second interval and activated backlight No-decompression dive turns into a decompression stop dive.
 An arrow pointing upwards and the blinking ascent warning ASC TIME will appear.
-Continuous beeps and activ- ated backlight Maximum allowed ascent rate, 10 m per min/33 ft per min, is exceeded.
+Continuous beeps and activated backlight Maximum allowed ascent rate, 10 m per min/33 ft per min, is exceeded.
 Ascent rate bar graph blinks and STOP warning appears.
 Decompression ceiling depth is exceeded.
-An Error warning (Er) and a downward pointing arrow appear.
+An error warning Er and a downward pointing arrow appear.
 You should immediately descend to, or below, the ceiling.
-The instrument will otherwise enter a perman- ent Error mode within three minutes, indicated by a permanent Er symbol.
+The instrument will otherwise enter a permanent Error mode within three minutes, indicated by a permanent Er.

-You are able to preset alarms before the dive for maximum depth, dive time and time.
+You can set alarms for maximum depth, dive time and tank pressure.
 See also Section 5.8.
 DIVE mode settings and Section 4.1.
 TIME mode settings.